ellisgl/GeekLab-GLPDO2/README.md

 Bind a value as an integer, whith optional NULL return.

 Statement->bIntArray(array $data, integer $default)<br/>
 Converts an array of integers to a comma separated values.
 Will output $default (which is 0) if $data is not an array.
 Used with IN() statements.
+Use '%%' instead of '?'.

 Statement->bLike($value, boolean $ends, boolean $starts)<br/>
 Binds a value as a string for LIKE queries. $ends = "ends with", $starts = "starts with"